OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 # Instructions

-This guide gives you everything you need to run "DEF CON: has been canceled!
+This guide gives you everything you need to run "DEF CON: is canceled!
 (Black betrayal)" from start to finish.
 All narration, opening dialog, and event descriptions are written out for you.
 Read them aloud or paraphrase — whatever feels comfortable.
 You do not need to improvise.
 The story is all here.

 ---